apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 model.hybridize()
 ```

-With the network created we can now choose an optimizer and a loss function.

 ## 3. Choose Optimizer and Loss function

+With the network created we can move on to choosing an optimizer and a loss
+function.
+We used these to make an informed decision on how to tune the
+parameters to fit the final objective better.
+We use the `gluon.Trainer` to help
+us with optimizing the parameters.
+The `gluon.Trainer` needs two things to work
+properly, the parameters that need to be tuned and the optimizer with its
+corresponding hyperparameters.
+The trainer uses the error reported by the loss
+function to optimize the parameters.

-For this particular dataset we choose Stochastic Gradient Descent and Cross
+For this particular dataset we choose Stochastic Gradient Descent as the
-Entropy loss.
+optimizer and Cross Entropy as the loss function.

 ```python
 # SGD optimizer